J4Web/IncruiterAssignment/README.md

 ## Screenshots

-For visualization here's the step by step process
+For visualization here's the step by step Guide

 ### HomePage
 ![Home-Page](screenshots/home.png)